-Save the date – Feb 24, 2019 – for the 3rd annual 3-person relay, a fun and exciting ending on the winter season.
-There are two classes: Open and Junior, the only restriction for team formation is that all members of a Junior team have to be 20 years or younger.
+Save the date – Feb 24, 2019 – for the 3rd annual 3-person relay, a fun and exciting ending to the winter season.
+There are two classes: Open and Junior.
+The only restriction to forming a team is that all members of a Junior team have to be 20 years or younger.

 Pre-registration online is strongly encouraged to ensure an opening.
-The fee for pre-registration is $2 for all (no discounts for club membership or owning personal epunch stick).
-After pre-registration closes, there will be only a limited number of maps available for registration at the event, as first come, first serve.
+The fee for pre-registration is $2 for all including an epunch stick rental (so no discounts for club membership or owning a personal epunch stick).
+After pre-registration closes, there will be only a limited number of maps available for registration at the event, as first come, first served.
 And the fee for registering at the event is $20.

 Course distances will be provided here once the courses are finalized.

 Courses are measured as the crow flies, in a direct line from control to control.
 Unless you have wings, you will travel farther than this distance!
 Courses are measured in kilometers, so a good rule of thumb is to simply round up to miles to estimate how far you will go.
 So in a 5 kilometer race, you’ll likely travel up to 5 miles.

 Check back later for special notes from the Course Designer(s).